gerlichlab/hicognition/documentation/hugo-site/content/installation/configuration.md

 - `SECTRET_KEY` | Secret key of flask app that is used to sign the generated token
 - `SQLALCHEMY_TRACK_MODIFICATIONS` | Flag that specifies whether database modifications should be tracked
 - `UPLOAD_DIR` | Directory that is used to store uploaded datasets.
-This filepath is used inside the docker-container and should therefore be in relation to the mounted folder with code and data.
+This filepath is used inside the Docker container and should therefore be in relation to the mounted folder with code and data.
 - `CHROM_SIZES` | Path to the chromosome sizes file on the server filesystem that is needed for the `hicognition` module.
-This filepath is used inside the docker-container and should therefore be in relation to the mounted folder with code and data.
+This filepath is used inside the Docker container and should therefore be in relation to the mounted folder with code and data.
 - `CHROM_ARMS` | Path to the file harboring genomic locations of chromosomal arms on the server filesystem that is needed for pileups in the `tasks.py` file containing different background tasks.
-This filepath is used inside the docker-container and should therefore be in relation to the mounted folder with code and data.
+This filepath is used inside the Docker container and should therefore be in relation to the mounted folder with code and data.
-- `REDIS_URL` | URL of redis server
+- `REDIS_URL` | URL of Redis server
-- `TESTING` | Whether server is in unittesting mode
+- `TESTING` | Whether the server is in unittesting mode
-- `END2END` | Whether server is in integration testing mode (this is needed for setup of testusers in the database)
+- `END2END` | Whether the server is in integration testing mode (this is needed for setup of test users in the database)

 ### Configuration variables related to preprocessing

-These configuration variables determine how preprocessing is performed and depending on the types of tasks at hand might be in need of adjustment
+These configuration variables determine how preprocessing is performed and, depending on the types of tasks at hand, might be in need of adjustment.

 #### `PREPROCESSING_MAP`